-- First, as soon as acceptable subgrade compaction occurs, exposed native soil in road areas will be covered with flexible base material, compacted, and stabilized to the maximum practical extent during construction but prior to placement of finished pavement surface. - Second, as soon as practical, all disturbed soil that will not be covered by construction from roads or other impervious cover will be stabilized per applicable project specifications. - As soon as practical, all disturbed soil that will not be covered by impervious cover shall receive seeding with native seed mix and be overlaid with erosion control blankets per TxDOT Specification Item 169. - Stabilization measures in this instance shall comply with temporary stabilization as defined in TXR150000 or as defined otherwise in landscape plans where applicable.
+- First, as soon as acceptable subgrade compaction occurs, exposed native soil in parking lot areas will be covered with flexible base material, compacted, and stabilized to the maximum practical extent during construction but prior to placement of finished pavement surface. - Second, as soon as practical, all disturbed soil that will not be covered by construction from parking lots, or other impervious cover will be stabilized per applicable project specifications. - As soon as practical, all disturbed soil that will not be covered by impervious cover shall receive seeding with native seed mix and be overlaid with erosion control blankets per TxDOT Specification Item 169.

+- Stabilization measures in this instance shall comply with temporary stabilization as defined in TXR150000 or as defined otherwise in landscape plans where applicable. - Where slopes are equal to or greater than 3:1, track walking or similar surface roughening techniques shall be performed.